Youmu-Niwashi/splay-correct/README.txt

   Key intermediate lemma is 'step_preserves', and to prove this lemma, we proved two auxiliary lemmas,  'inner_border_tighter_L' and 'inner_border_tighter_R' , using definitions of 'all_L', 'R_in', 'all_R' and 'L_in'.

 2. correct
   Key intermediate lemma is 'step_correct_le'.
 To prove 'step_correct_le', we proved two auxiliary lemmas, 'Abs_in' and 'Abs_in_half'.
-In addition, the conclusion of 'preserves' is useful in the proof of 'step_correct_le'.
+In addition, the conclusion of 'step_preserves' is useful in the proof of 'step_correct_le'.